Board convenes in Tucson for its annual Pima County meeting

-The Central Arizona Water Conservation District Board of Directors (CAWCD) convened today for its September meeting.
+The Central Arizona Water Conservation District Board of Directors (CAWCD) convened today for its October meeting.

-CAP staff members provided updates on:
+CAP staff members also provided updates on:

 The CAWCD Board of Directors is a popularly elected, 15-member board.
 Ten members are from Maricopa County, four from Pima County and one from Pinal.
 Members serve six-year, unpaid terms.
 The board typically meets publicly the first Thursday of each month to establish policy and set rates and taxes for CAP.

 Central Arizona Project (CAP) is Arizona's single largest resource for renewable water supplies.
 CAP is designed to bring roughly 1.5 million acre-feet of water from the Colorado River to Central and Southern Arizona every year.
 More than 80% of the state's population, live in Maricopa, Pima and Pinal counties, where CAP water is delivered.
 It is a 336-mile long system of aqueducts, tunnels, pumping plants and pipelines. www.centralarizonaproject.com